sotiristiga/euroleague/README.md

 PIE= (PTS + FGM + FTM - FGA - FTA + DR + (.5 * OR) + AS + ST + (.5 * BLK) - PF - TO) / (PTS + GameFG + GameFT - GameFGA - GameFTA + GameDRB + (.5 * GamemORB) + GameAST + GameSTL + (.5 * GameBLK) - GamePF - GameTO) # The PIE shows the percentage of facts from a game that can be attributed to a specific player

-True_shooting = PTS / (2 * (FGA + 0.44 * FTA)) # determine the overall shooting ability
+True_shooting = PTS / (2 * (FGA + 0.44 * FTA)) # determines the overall shooting ability

 Turnover_ratio = (TO * 100) / (Possesions) # Measures the percentage of possessions ending with a turnover

 Usage = 100 * ((FGA + 0.44 FTA + TO) * ( Team_MP / 5)) / (MIN * (Team_FG + 0.44 * Team_FTA + Team_TO)) # Shows the percentage of possessions ending in a player's hands while on the field

-OR_percent = ORB / (TeamORB + OppDRB) # Percentage of rebounds taken in attack by a player or team, based on the number of rebounds that could have been take
+OR_percent = ORB / (TeamORB + OppDRB) # Percentage of rebounds taken in attack by a player or team, based on the number of rebounds that could have been taken

 Assisted Field goal= AS/FGM # Ratio of field goals scored following an assist.
 Only for teams

-Points per shoot = PTS / (FGA+FTA) # Points who take a player or a team from a shoot who attempts
+Points per shoot = PTS / (FGA+FTA) # Points scored by player per shot attempted

 Functions that I made:

 - compute_stats(dataset_players,category,stat,names,ha,wl,ph,season)

-I computed the total, average and rating in a stat that I interest for a Player
+I computed the total, average and rating in a stat that I have interest in for each player

-dataset_players = dataset that I have made for players stats category = Which variable want to group_by, choises -> Player stat = The stat which I want to compute names = Give the column name that depends from stat ha = To check their stats if he played Home or Away (choices = "H" for home games, "A" for away games, "" for all games ) wl = To check their stats if their Team Win or Lose (choices = "W" for win games, "L" for lose games, "" for all results ) ph =  phase of Euroleague (choises = "Regular Season","Play offs","Final Four","" for all games) season = season that interest (choises = "2019-2020", "2020-2021", "2021-2022", "2022-2023", "2023-2024", "" for all seasons)
+dataset_players = dataset that I have made for players stats category = Which variable I want to group_by, choices -> Player stat = The stat which I want to calculate names = Gives the column name depending on stat ha = To check their stats if the player played Home or Away (choices = "H" for home games, "A" for away games, "" for all games ) wl = To check their stats if their Team Wins or Loses (choices = "W" for win games, "L" for lose games, "" for all results ) ph =  phase of Euroleague (choices = "Regular Season","Play offs","Final Four","" for all games) season = season of interest (choices = "2019-2020", "2020-2021", "2021-2022", "2022-2023", "2023-2024", "" for all seasons)

 - player_stats(dp,p1,ha,wl,ph,season)

-Find all stats for a player with some conditions
+Find all stats for a player under some conditions

 dataset_players = dataset that I have made for players stats